LukeWeller7/Microservices-Docker-K8/Kubernetes/documentation/guide-to-run-nginx.md

 kubernetes      ClusterIP      10.96.0.1       <none>        443/TCP        151m
 nginx-service   LoadBalancer   10.101.224.32   localhost     80:32501/TCP   26m
 ```
 9. Go to the webrowser and access localhost:80 to find nginx page.
+(If used NodePort go to port specified in Port from service)